 Two Makkan suras succinctly describe the great trial, patience, and steadfastness of Prophet Ayyūb through two inter-referential set of verses (Q 21:83-84 and 38: 41-44)—six verses altogether.
 Both accounts begin in a similar manner, adding to and elaborating upon what is said in the other verses: And tell of Our servant Ayyūb, when he called to his Sustainer, “Satan has indeed touched me with hardship and pain.”
 “Scuff [the earth] with your foot; this [spring] is a cool place to bathe, and a drink.”
 We gave [back] to him his kinsfolk and the like of them with them as a mercy from Us and as a remembrance to those with understanding.
 “Take in your hand a sprig [of leaves] and strike with it!
 Do not break the oath.”
 Indeed We have found him patient.
 How excellent a servant, ever-turning unto Us (Q 38:41-44).
 The second set of verses gives additional details: And Ayyūb, when he cried out to his Sustainer: “Affliction has indeed befallen me; though You are the Most Merciful of the merciful.”
 We thereupon accepted [his prayer], and removed what of hurt was upon him and We brought back to him his kinsfolk and the like of them with them as a mercy from Us and as a remembrance for [Our] servants (Q 21:83-84).

-The condensed language of these two accounts, their allusive nature, and the absence of details about Ayyūb’s affliction immediately direct attention to his particular spiritual characteristic as a paragon of patience for which he is praised with a laudatory phrase—how excellent a servant, ever-turning unto Us—reserved in the Qurʾān for only two prophets, Ayyūb and Sulaymān (cf. Q 38:30), although the second half of the phrase (innahu awwāb) is also used for Dāwūd (Q 38:17), upon them all peace.
+The condensed language of these two accounts, their allusive nature, and the absence of details about Ayyūb’s affliction immediately direct attention to his prophetic station as a paragon of patience for which he is praised with a laudatory phrase—how excellent a servant, ever-turning unto Us—reserved in the Qurʾān for only one other prophet, Sulaymān (cf. Q 38:30), although the second half of the phrase (innahu awwāb) is also used for Dāwūd (Q 38:17), upon them all peace.

-The narrative patterns of the two passages enhance the dramatic nature of these accounts.
 In the first set of verses (Q 38:41-44), the Prophet Muḥammad, upon him peace and blessings, is commanded to tell of Our servant Ayyūb when he cried out.
-Ayyūb’s words are presented directly, followed by a reply from Allah Most High in the form of a command (“Strike with your foot”); this is followed by a third person narrative of the Divine response; returning to the second-person voice, Ayyūb is commanded “take in your hand a sprig [of leaves] and strike with it!
-Do not to break the oath.”
+Ayyūb’s words are presented directly (Indeed, Satan has touched me with hardship and torment), followed by a reply from Allah Most High in the form of a command (“Strike with your foot”); this is followed by a descriptive (this is a [spring for] a cool bath and drink).
+The next verse (Q 38:43), And We granted him his family and a like [number] with them as mercy from Us and a reminder for those of understanding, is a slight variation of Q 21:84 (So We responded to him and removed what afflicted him of adversity.
+And We gave him [back] his family and the like thereof with them as mercy from Us and a reminder for the worshippers [of Allah].).
+Returning to the second-person voice in Q 38:44, Ayyūb is commanded to “take in your hand a sprig [of leaves] and strike with it!
+Do not break the oath.”
 These verses end with Divine praise of Ayyūb, upon him peace, mentioning qualities including his patience, which has become proverbial, as noted by Ibn Kathīr (Tafsīr, sub Q 38:44).

-The second passage adds more information—bringing back to him his kinsfolk and the like of them with them as a mercy from Us and as a remembrance for [Our] servants (Q 21:84)—but also leaves many questions unanswered: How did Satan bring pain upon Ayyūb, upon him peace (Q 38:41)?
+These two accounts raised certain questions for the exegetes: How did Satan bring pain upon Ayyūb, upon him peace?
 Why was he told to scuff the ground?
 What was the function of water in curing his affliction?
 When, how, and why was his family taken from him?
 Why was he ordered to take a sprig of leaves to strike someone or something with it (faḍrib bihi)?
 What was the oath he was commanded to keep?
 Why was he praised so highly in the concluding part of the verse?

 Satan said to Allah Most High, “Ayyūb is only faithful to You in times of prosperity—if You were to allow me to put Ayyūb to the test by destroying his property, killing his livestock and members of his family, and then afflicting him with a painful and repulsive disease, Ayyūb will lose faith!”
 Satan was granted permission to carry out his plot to tear away Ayyūb’s faith, afflicting him as proposed and causing thereby his whole family except his wife to abandon him.
 Satan then tempted his wife by playing on her loyalty and grief for him in his misery, and persuaded her to urge him to sacrifice a goat-kid to Satan.
 Ayyūb, upon him peace, realized that she had succumbed to Satan’s whisperings and in his anger swore an oath to punish her with one hundred lashes if he recovered from his illness.
 He told her to leave him; utterly alone and in deep anguish, he cried out to Allah Most High, “Satan has indeed touched me with hardship and pain” (Q 38:41).
 Allah Most High answered his supplication and relieved him of his suffering by providing a spring of water that healed him and quenched his thirst.
 As a sign of His Mercy, Allah Most High restored to him his family and, in addition, the like of them with them.
 Furthermore, Allah Most High made Ayyūb’s patience and endurance a lesson for those with understanding (Q 38:43).
 Ayyūb, upon him peace, was commanded by Allah to take in his hand a sprig of a hundred leaves and strike his wife with it only once, so that he fulfilled his oath without hurting her.